Save to your scrapbook

 Flaky sea salt, to sprinkle

 1. Preheat the oven to 180 ̊C, gas mark 4.
 Line 2-3 large baking trays with baking parchment.
-Put the our, baking powder, salt, icing sugar and butter in a large bowl, mixing with a fork (or a food processor) to create a sandy texture.
+Put the flour, baking powder, salt, icing sugar and butter in a large bowl, mixing with a fork (or a food processor) to create a sandy texture.
 Mix in 75ml cream until it starts to come together; you may need an extra 15ml if it’s dry.
 Knead brie y to a rough dough; don’t overmix.

-2. Liberally our the worktop and roll the dough out to a thickness of 0.4cm.
+2. Liberally pour the worktop and roll the dough out to a thickness of 0.4cm.
 Using a 7cm cutter, stamp out rounds and place on the prepared trays, about 4cm apart; re-roll any trimmings to create about 24 biscuits.
 Use a bamboo skewer or fork to make deep indentations in the biscuits.
 Chill for 20 minutes.